‘Little People, Big World’s’ Audrey Roloff Shows Off Toned Tummy Months After Baby

-Audrey Roloff may be only a few months removed from giving birth, but the Little People, Big World star’s toned tummy shows that she has bounced back quickly.
+Audrey Roloff only gave birth a few months ago, but the Little People, Big World star’s toned tummy shows that she’s bounced back quickly.

 The reality television star shared pictures of her family’s trip to Maui, showing off her toned stomach as they took in some sun on the beach.
-As so often happens with her social media interactions, Roloff’s picture prompted a big reaction from fans.
+As often happens with her social media interactions, Roloff’s picture prompted a big reaction from fans.
 Audrey asked followers for suggestions of places for the family to check out on Maui, and many responded with ideas for the family vacation.

-Audrey Roloff’s followers have gotten an inside glimpse of their family life.
+Audrey Roloff’s followers have gotten an inside glimpse of her family life.
 She frequently shares pictures and video clips, including one of Ember Roloff’s first flight, a six-hour trip that kicked off the family vacation to Maui.

 Audrey told followers that she was pretty nervous about the adventure.